-The growth of futures markets as an approach to managing risks within markets is well recognised.
-The Commission acknowledges that the Rules do not allow for the reallocation of a futures contract because of the inability for non-market participants to be recognised within the NEM settlement procedures.
+The use of futures markets to managing risks within markets is well recognised.
+The Commission acknowledges that the Rules do not allow for the reallocation of futures contracts because of the inability for non-market participants to be recognised within the NEM settlement procedures.
 However, futures contracts are becoming an increasingly common hedging instrument among market participants, as participants seek to manage their financial liabilities within the market.
 The scope to incorporate futures contracts within the NEM settlement procedures, and thereby allow participants to offset their prudential requirements is a desirable feature for the market.